Scott Walker discography

-Scott Walker is the stage name of the American singer-songwriter Noel Scott Engel (1943–2019), former lead singer with The Walker Brothers.
+The American singer-songwriter Scott Walker (1943–2019) was the lead singer for the Walker Brothers as well as a solo artist.
 He lived in the United Kingdom from the 1960s until his death.

-His earliest material was released under his own name in the late 1950s.
-His most successful period in his career was between the years 1965 and 1970 where in he released three albums with The Walker Brothers, before going on to record a number of popular albums as a solo artist.
+The most successful period in his career was from 1965 to 1967 with the Walker Brothers, while five of his first six solo albums from 1967 to 1970 (Scott, Scott 2, Scott 3, Scott 4 and 'Til the Band Comes In) are his most critically-acclaimed and influential works.
+The first three of these albums were commercially successful, though his mainstream popularity diminished during the time of the last two.

-Walker's career faltered critically and commercially in the 1970s where he became stuck in a cycle of releasing lacklustre albums of MOR covers.
-In the mid-1970s Walker reformed The Walker Brothers with mixed results.
-Their final album together; Nite Flights (1978) was a sonic breakthrough for Walker.
+During the first half of the 1970s, he became stuck in a cycle of releasing lacklustre albums of MOR covers.
+In the mid-1970s Walker reformed the Walker Brothers with mixed results.
+Their final album together, Nite Flights (1978), was a sonic breakthrough for Walker.
 His subsequent solo albums developed and expanded this new direction.
+Walker's later albums, starting with 1995's Tilt, are well-regarded among fans of the avant-garde, though they received mixed reception from more rock/pop-orientated listeners and critics.

-For a detailed listing of Scott Walker's albums and singles with The Walker Brothers, see: The Walker Brothers discography.
+For a detailed listing of Scott Walker's albums and singles with the Walker Brothers, see the Walker Brothers discography.